-- helps them stay in charge as weeks go by so they could fully exploit their talent,
+- helps them stay in charge as weeks go by so that they can fully use their talent,

-- shows their weekly achievements so they could see their progress, or the risky lack of it,
+- shows their weekly achievements so that they can see their progress or the risky lack of it,

-- proves they are also capable of some effort (and that effort does not harm their talent!).
+- proves they are also capable of high effort (and that effort helps their talent!).

 SMALL NOTE FOR THE FIXERS: If you think you’re going to be fine thanks to your talent – even though you’re not making the progress you should be making – you are cheating yourself!
 That’s what the Fixers often do – they put on the cloak of their specialness and believe everything’s going to be alright.
 And when it’s not… well, they either blame it on others or start to think of themselves as the greatest losers ever!
-I don’t think I need to convince you to keep this in mind while preparing for your CFA exam if you’re a Fixer, do I?]
+It need not be that way.
+I don’t think I need to convince you to remember that while preparing for your CFA exam if you’re a Fixer, do I?

-With our free CFA Study Planner, this is what you get: WEEKLY CONTROL of your personalized CFA calendar designed to lead you through your whole exam prep.
+With our CFA Exam Study Planner, you get exactly what you need – WEEKLY CONTROL of your personalized CFA exam schedule designed to lead you through your whole exam prep and towards success.

-Your study schedule will be perfectly capable of living with you from week to week as you get your:
+After you personalize your study schedule, it will be perfectly capable of developing with you from week to week as you get your: